Quick start — Neo “X” Fusion Atom install

 Step 6

-Proceed by carefully peel off the white protective backing for the Magna-Mount system, paying attention to align the lights 1/16th inch below the channel and far enough back to hide the ribbon cable and to clear the backbox hinge.
+Carefully peel off the white protective backing on the Magna-Mount.
+Align the GI lights 1/16″ below the channel, far enough back to hide the ribbon cable and clear the backbox hinge.

 Step 7